176th Fighter Squadron

 The 176th Fighter Squadron (176 FS) is a unit of the Wisconsin Air National Guard 115th Fighter Wing located at Truax Field Air National Guard Base, Madison, Wisconsin.
-The 176th is equipped with the F-16 Fighting Falcon.
+As of 2023, the 176th is currently converting to the Lockheed Martin F-35A Lightning II, with its first jets having arrived on 25 April 2023.
+The squadron previously operated the General Dynamics F-16C/D Fighting Falcon between 1993 and 2022.